-How do the new 9-1 GCSE grades work?

-Exams: How do the new 9-1 GCSE grades work?
+GCSEs: How do the new 9-1 grades work?

-It's that time of the year again and thousands of teenagers across England, Wales and Northern Ireland are revising hard as they sit their GCSEs.
-But, in England, there have been major changes to these exams, with a new 9-1 grading system being phased in to reflect a more demanding curriculum.
+Thousands of teenagers across England, Wales and Northern Ireland are receiving their GCSE results.
+But, in England, there have been major changes, with a new 9-1 grading system being phased in to reflect a more demanding curriculum.
 So what's the new grading system all about?

 What are the new grades?

-The new grading scheme is designed to reflect the fact that the new GCSE content in England is more challenging and rigorous.
+The new grading scheme is being brought in alongside a new GCSE curriculum in England.

-A 9 is the highest grade, while 1 is the lowest, not including a U (ungraded).
+9 is the highest grade, while 1 is the lowest, not including a U (ungraded).

 Three number grades, 9, 8 and 7, correspond to the old-style top grades of A* and A - this is designed to give more differentiation at the top end.